buddhist-uni/buddhist-uni.github.io/_courses/buddhism/samadhi.md

 # Readings

 {% include content_blurb.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" blurb="
-Continue with Chapters 39–44 of the Buddha's story.
+Continue with Chapters 39–44 on how the Buddha responded to tragedy in the early Saṅgha.
 " %}
 {% include content_blurb.html category="booklets" slug="noble-eightfold-path_bodhi" blurb='
 The result of mindfulness is increased mental clarity.